List of DC Comics characters: S: Jacob Colby

+Jubal Slade

+Jubal Slade is a character appearing in comic books published by DC Comics.
+He was created by writer Dennis O'Neil and artist Neal Adams, and first appeared in Green Lantern vol. 2 #76 (April 1970).

 Garrison Slate

-Garrison Slate is a character appearing in American comic books published by DC Comics.
+Garrison Slate is a character appearing in comic books published by DC Comics.
 Created by Len Wein, Joey Cavalieri, and Paris Cullins, he first appeared in Blue Beetle (vol. 6) #12.

 Garrison Slate is the founder of S.T.A.R.
 Labs.

 Garrison Slate in other media

 Elements of the character are incorporated into the Arrowverse character Harrison Wells in The Flash.

 Sledge

-Sledge is the name of a character appearing in American comic books published by DC Comics.

-Sledge is a genetically-enhanced supersoldier who the top secret government organization Quorum designed for the United States army with the experiments giving him super-strength and invulnerability.
+Sledge is a genetically enhanced supersoldier who the top secret government organization Quorum designed for the United States army with the experiments giving him super-strength and invulnerability.
 Because of his instability, he was put on a deep freeze.
 When Sledge was released, he vowed revenge on America and fought Guy Gardner who managed to defeat him with help from Superman and Steel.
 Quorum operatives posing as government agents picked up the unconscious Sledge.

 During the "Infinite Crisis" storyline, Sledge appears as a member of Alexander Luthor Jr.'s Secret Society of Super Villains.